DiligentGraphics/DiligentEngine/README.md

 [Windows](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial00_HelloWin32) and
 [Linux](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial00_HelloLinux).

+### Your Project Does Not Use Cmake

-If your project does not use CMake, it is recommended to build libraries with cmake and add them to your build system.
+If your project doesn't use CMake, it is recommended to build libraries with CMake and add them to your build system.
 To install libraries and header files, run the following CMake command from the build folder:

 ```cmake